-Agile management represents various o software-development methodologies that have been influenced by iterative and incremental development, which includes Extreme Programming (XP), Rational Unified Process (RUP), Scrum, and others.
+Agile management represents various software-development methodologies that have been influenced by iterative and incremental development, which includes Extreme Programming (XP), Rational Unified Process (RUP), Scrum, and others.
 Agile process or methods provide an environment where there is constant evolution in requirements and evolution as a result of collaboration between self-organising cross-functional teams.
 Agile methodologies foster a disciplined project-management approach that encourages a set of best practices, allowing a rapid delivery of high-quality software and enhancing a business approach, which aligns development with the customer needs.
 The Agile methodologies stand in contrast to the traditional waterfall methodology, where all the requirements are initially analysed and documented before the development begins.
 While in Agile approach, requirements are like the actual software-development advances within each iteration.
 This approach provides flexibility in accommodating changes in the requirements and priorities of the business.

-The Agile development process aligns with the concepts of Agile Manifesto.
 Also known as Manifesto for Agile Software Development, the Agile Manifesto is a formal declaration of 4 key values and 12 principles supporting an iterative approach to software development.
 The Agile development methodology enables assessment of project direction throughout the development lifecycle.
 This is achieved through regular iterations, and when revaluation is done at every iteration, it greatly reduces the development costs and time.
 Agile helps the companies to build the right product.
 Benefits of Agile include as follows: